sergio7174/GYMANGULAR2025/README.md

 ####  Frontend

 - [Angular 18.2.0](https://angular.dev/) - JavaScript library that is used for building user interfaces specifically for single-page applications.
-- [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Framework for building responsive, mobile-first sites, with jsDelivr and a template starter page.
+- [Bootstrap 5.2.2](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Framework for building responsive, mobile-first sites, with jsDelivr and a template starter page.
 - [rxjs](https://angular.io/guide/rx-library) - Reactive Extensions Library for JavaScript.

 ####  Backend